 Personal Items and Extras

-Our list above covers the essentials and a few things that are really nice to have, but we have a few more items in our packs on our winter camping trips.
+Our list above covers the essentials, but we have a few more suggestions for your winter camping setup.
 Some are for more technical adventures, while others just make us a bit more comfortable in otherwise extreme conditions.
 Don’t forget these bits and pieces before you set off on your snow-packed adventure.

 - Food (dehydrated meals are easiest)